ORoufat/Easy_Python_Challenges/README.md

 Write a function named mid that takes a string as its parameter.
 Your function should extract and return the middle letter. if there is no middle letter, your function should return the empty string.
 ex: mid("abc") should return "b" while mid("aaaa") returns " "

+Q8-(Online_Status)  Write a function named online_count that takes one parameter.
+The parameter is a dictionary that maps from strings of names to the string "ONLINE" OR "OFFLINE" Your function should return the number of people who are online